munificent/craftinginterpreters/book/strings.md

 </aside>

-To concatenate strings, we use:
+To concatenate strings, we define a new function.

 ^code concatenate